Ruby Yang

-Ruby Yang (杨紫烨 (楊紫燁)) is a Hong Kong-born American filmmaker.
-Yang is recognized for her contributions to documentary and dramatic cinema.
-Her work has earned her an Academy award, two Academy nominations, and numerous other accolades, including an Emmy, the DuPont-Columbia Journalism Award, FilmAid Asia's Humanitarian Award, the Global Health Council Media Award and two IDA Pare Lorentz Award nominations.
+Ruby Yang (杨紫烨 (楊紫燁)) is an accomplished Hong Kong-born American filmmaker and educator who currently heads the School of Future Media at the University of Hong Kong.
+Yang's work as a documentary filmmaker has earned her an Academy Award, two Academy nominations, and numerous other accolades, including an Emmy, the DuPont-Columbia Journalism Award, FilmAid Asia's Humanitarian Award, the Global Health Council Media Award and two IDA Pare Lorentz Award nominations.
+Since joining HKU in 2013, Yang has taught documentary filmmaking at the Journalism and Media Studies Centre (which has become a foundation division of the School of Future Media) and completed four documentaries.
+In 2015, she was honored with an Honorary Fellowship from The Hong Kong Academy for Performing Arts for her achievements and contributions to the performing arts.
+In 2018, she received the prestigious Artist of the Year (Film) award at the Hong Kong Arts Development Awards, recognizing her impact as a documentarian.

 Biography

 Yang was born in Hong Kong.
 She moved to the United States in 1977 to study filmmaking at the San Francisco Art Institute.
 After graduation, she worked as an editor on many Chinese American documentaries and mainstream Hollywood films.

 Yang relocated to Beijing in 2004 and moved back to Hong Kong in 2013.
-She was appointed by the University of Hong Kong as Hung Leung Hau Ling Distinguished Fellow in Humanities in the fall of 2013.
+She was appointed by the University of Hong Kong as Hung Leung Hau Ling Distinguished Fellow in Humanities in the fall of 2013..
+As of October 2025, Yang is the director of School of Future Media at the University of Hong Kong.
+Launched in 2025, SFS consists of three pillars: the foundational Journalism and Media Studies Center (which teaches journalism), Documentary and AI Film making, and Global Creative Industries.

 In 2003, Yang co-founded the Chang Ai Media Project with filmmaker Thomas F. Lennon to raise awareness of HIV/AIDS in China.
 The project's documentaries and public service announcements have reached over 900 millions viewers.
 As part of this effort, Lennon and Yang made a trilogy of short documentary films about modern China, including The Blood of Yingzhou District (2006), which won Academy Award for Best Documentary Short Film in 2007, Tongzhi in Love (2008), which was shortlisted in the same category, and The Warriors of Qiugang (2011), which was nominated for Academy.

 Her feature documentary My Voice, My Life (2014) won the 2015 NPT Human Spirit Award at the Nashville Film Festival.

 In 2015, Yang established Hong Kong Documentary Initiative (HKDI), aiming at fostering Hong Kong documentary filmmakers.
 It provided grants for 18 local projects, including Chan Tze-woon's Blue Island (2022).
 HKDI regularly hosts live interviews and dialogues with prominent filmmakers, until 2020.

 The Last Stitch (2019) is another documentary project, that Yang worked as a producer, explores generations of a family of tailors emigrated from Hong Kong to Canada.
 It captures the disappearing art of handmade Chinese Cheongsam.

 In 2024, three of Yang's films are shown in Asian Avant-Garde Film Festival at M+ Museum.
-As of June 2024, Yang is the director of Journalism and Media Studies Centre (JMSC) at the University of Hong Kong.